-The widespread outage across university networks earlier this week (see here: Universities across the country lose internet connections following cyber-attack) brings into sharp focus the reliance that all modern organizations have on connectivity, in an increasingly connected world.
+The widespread outage across university networks earlier this week (see here: Universities across the country lose internet connections following cyber-attack) brings into sharp focus the reliance that all modern s have on connectivity, in an increasingly connected world.

-For most organizations now, the reality is that both applications and users can be internal or external, on-premise or off, and a loss of network connectivity can cause major disruption to operations.
+For most s now, the reality is that both applications and users can be internal or external, on-premise or off, and a loss of network connectivity can cause major disruption to operations.
 Whilst the JANET network is normally very robust, this story shows how no network is immune to malicious actions; other more mundane reasons for loss of network connectivity can be as simple as cutting through a cable on a building site (this happens more than you’d think!).

 Whatever the reason, your users now expect 100% connectivity and access to their applications, wherever they are.